boeysk66/Pokedex-API-Server/README.md

 # Pokedex-API-Server
 A Spring-boot MVC application with a REST controller for Pokemon application.
 It has one-to-many relation for Player and Pokemon.
-Each Pokemon has a Player attached to.
+Each Pokemon has a Player attached to it.

 ## Built With
 The following technologies: